port-labs/port-docs/docs/welcome/quickstart.md

 Repeat the same process, only this time select the `Requests v2.28.1` package from the table, and in the relations drop-down, once again select the `Data Query Service` Microservice then click `update`.

-And finally, select the `Requests v2.28.0` package, and in the relations drop-down, select the `Login Service` Microservice and then click `update`.
+And finally, select the `Requests v2.28.0` package, and in the relations drop-down, select the `Login Service` Microservice and then click `Update`.

 After attaching the Packages to the Microservices, your packages page should look like this (notice the marked column and its values):